-There are several extravagant and breath-taking ideas out there and it’s okay to dream big but you have to stay grounded and focused.
+There are several extravagant and breath-taking concrete pool deck design ideas out there and it’s okay to dream big but you have to stay grounded and focused.
 Is the design something your property could accommodate?
 If not, highlight the qualities that seem favorable to you and apply a more simple, scaled down version of it to make it fit.
 For example:

 - If you want natural stone paving on the deck, choose stamped concrete instead.
 It can be made to look similarly but at a more affordable cost.

 - If you are interested in a waterfall installation, opt for a smaller version on one corner of your pool.
 You can even opt for artificial boulders instead of the real, heavy ones.